JuneOh710/CourseChat/README.md

 # learningSocket.io
-Used the starter files from (cough - shamelessly followed - cough) this youtube video: https://www.youtube.com/watch?v=jD7FnbI76Hg&t=958s.
+Used the frontend template (html & CSS files) this repo: https://github.com/bradtraversy/chatcord.
 # Note
 Instead of just serving static files, I added routes using express and used ejs as the templating language.